 Stealth and sneaking play is a big part of this game.
 You can choose to finish missions without fighting.
 You also don’t want the humans to see you using cool vampire abilities.

-There is also a clan called the Nosferatu who look like monsters and can not blend in as humans.
+There’s also a clan called the Nosferatu who look like monsters and can not blend in as humans.
 So you have to spend most of the game sneaking around.
+Luckily they are very good at this and have a discipline that turns them invisible.